in

 See this Enduraseal 100% acrylic wet look semi gloss concrete sealer at Amazon [sponsored link]

-Acrylic sealers are excellent when it comes to providing a protective and durable finish.
-However, before using the product you bought, make sure to check first its instructions to determine if it is compatible with flagstones.
+Acrylic sealers are excellent for providing a protective and durable finish.
+However, before using the product you bought, make sure to check its instructions first to determine if it is compatible with flagstones.

-EnduraSeal 100% Acrylic” Wet Look” Semi-Gloss Concrete Sealer is a superior acrylic concrete sealer that works extremely great in providing a wet-look flagstone surface.
+EnduraSeal 100% Acrylicโ Wet Lookโ Semi-Gloss Concrete Sealer is a superior acrylic concrete sealer that provides a wet-look flagstone surface.

 Should You Seal Flagstone Around The Pool?

-However, it is highly recommended if you seal the flagstone around the pool with more than 3 layers to ascertain that no water will reach the flagstone.
-Moreover, you need to ensure that you are properly sealing the whole surface.
+However, it is highly recommended that you seal the flagstone around the pool with more than three layers to ascertain that no water will penetrate and cause staining.
+Moreover, you must ensure that you properly seal the whole surface.

-Do not leave any small areas unsealed as it might cause worse problems.
-This could lead to a huge moisture buildup inside the flagstone.
+Do not leave any small areas unsealed, as it might cause worse problems.
+This could lead to a huge moisture buildup inside the stones.
 Yes, sealing flagstone around the pool is very important, but the sealing process must be done carefully and thoroughly.